hyperledger-archives/burrow/README.md

 ### Testing

-Run using `go test` as usual.
-There are 3 tiers of tests:

-* Tier 1 is unit tests of components, such as the http/websocket servers, query parser and event cache.
-* Tier 2 is a full client-server test of `erisdb` using a mock implementation of the [Pipe](https://github.com/eris-ltd/erisdb/blob/master/erisdb/pipe/pipe.go).
-* Tier 3 is a full client-server test of `erisdb` using a live node.

-More tests will be added continuously.

-#### JSON test-data

-The tests uses test data in JSON form.
-This means the same data can be used to do integration tests with clients; whether it's our own javascript client (it uses the server-server btw) or if we or someone else decides to create clients in other languages.

-As of `0.9.0`, the test-data needs to be cleaned up a bit, and there really should be some tools available for generating new sets.
-It will probably take a few minor versions before it is convenient to work with.
+In root: `go test ./...`

 ### Benchmarking

-As of `0.9.0`, there are no benchmarks.
+As of `0.11.0`, there are no benchmarks.
 We aim to have a framework built before `1.0`.